wnafee/vector-compat/README.md

 # vector-compat
 A basic support library for [`VectorDrawable`][1] and [`AnimatedVectorDrawable`][2] introduced in Lollipop (supports api 14+ so far)

 `vector-compat` provides the necessary tools to make animated icons similar to the new drawer hamburger icon that morphs to a back arrow when clicked.
-Any other morph animation between icons can be defined in purely in `xml` (no java code required) and the library takes care of the transformation animation
+Any other morph animation between icons can be defined purely in `xml` (no java code required) and the library takes care of the transformation animation

 ![Example](https://github.com/wnafee/vector-compat/blob/master/demo.gif)